Making a difference for our Customers

 Supporting vulnerable customers

-We introduced a new Community Protection Advisor role to raise awareness of vulnerability issues and provide guidance and support to our frontline staff so that they in turn can respond with empathy to customers who find themselves in vulnerable situations.
+We also have a Community Protection Advisor role to raise awareness of vulnerability issues and provide guidance and support to our frontline staff so that they in turn can respond with empathy to customers who find themselves in vulnerable situations.

 Protecting our customer’s money and data